Brewers vs. Mets Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Pete Alonso, Christian Yelich and others in the New York Mets-Milwaukee Brewers matchup at Citi Field on Wednesday at 7:10 PM ET.
+Those looking to place a player prop wager can find odds for Pete Alonso, Christian Yelich and others in the New York Mets-Milwaukee Brewers matchup at Citi Field on Thursday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!